joshuahwfwEE/HLS_ATP/README.md

  if we want to reduced the period of updating the output and increase the task interval latency, how to do?
- it can be achieved by simply adding some buffer in the loop.
+ it can be achieved by simply make the pointer of output = submodule output's address

+ top_led_o = &temp_top_led_o;

  vivado simulation result(ap_ctrl_none):
  ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/sim2.png?raw=true)
- each loop (shift_pattern_gen)'s operation time is 20.2ns
+ each loop's operaion time in top is 20.2ns

  ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/addbufinloopsyth.png?raw=true)

  ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/addbufinloop.png?raw=true)
- the period of updating the output is 10ns(as same as the clk) and then assert idle and then restart the loop
+ the period of updating the output is 20ns(as same as the clk) and then assert idle and then restart the top function.
+ operation period is 960.667ns( from strat to idle), which is:  each loop's operaion time in top * loop_cnt = 20ns *48 =960ns
- operation period is 960.667ns( from strat to idle), idle period is 540.500ns ( from idle to next start )
+ after top function's operation is done, and then assert idle signal, idle period is 540.500ns (from idle to next start(27 clk cycle)

- the difference of above 2 result is the task interval and the period of updating output value:
+the modifed code makes each loop's operaion time in top from 960ns into 20.2ns

  result 1 update output once in each loop (the period of updating the output as the same as the period of a loop)